innopolis-devops/labs/app_express/EXPRESS.md

 ## Linters

 ESLint is used for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.
 In many ways, it is similar to JSLint and JSHint with a few exceptions: ESLint uses Espree for JavaScript parsing.

+## Testing

+Having a directory called __test__ and inside of it, files saved as nameyouwant.test.js.

+Separating every function that we use to render the page

+Using Jest and supertest for testing

+Using TDD(Test-Driven Development)